Energy Flash

-Energy Flash: A Journey Through Rave Music and Dance Culture is a book by English music journalist Simon Reynolds which chronicles the development of dance and rave music from the mid 1980s to the early 2000s.
+Energy Flash: A Journey Through Rave Music and Dance Culture is a book by English music journalist Simon Reynolds which chronicles the development of dance and rave music from the mid-1980s to the early 2000s.
 The book was published in the United States under the title Generation Ecstasy: Into the World of Techno and Rave Culture.

 The book was originally published in 1998, with the American edition following in 1999.
-An updated edition was published in 2008 and again in 2013 which charted the rise of dubstep and the popularity of EDM in America.
+An updated edition was published in 2008 and again in 2013 which charted the rise of dubstep and the popularity of EDM in the US.